BenFradet/benfradet.github.io/_drafts/2014-09-22-Using-kNN-to-diagnose-breast-cancer.md

   - [class](http://cran.r-project.org/web/packages/class/index.html) which
-contains various functions related to classification and notably the `knn` function
+contains various functions related to classification and notably the `knn` function which will be used in this post
   - [gmodels](http://cran.r-project.org/web/packages/gmodels/index.html) which
-will be useful to us towards the end of this post when we will want to evaluate the performance of our algorithm with the `CrossTable` function.
+will be useful to us towards the end of this post when we will want to evaluate the performance of our algorithm with the `CrossTable` function

 As a reminder, you can install a package in R with the following command: